Preparing for Swim Camps

-There is now an airport shuttle service from Dalaman Airport to Kaş, and return.
+There are airport shuttle services from the airports to Kaş and return.
 The shuttle may take about 2.5 hours from the Dalaman airport and about 3.5 hours from the Antalya Airport.

 Provide This Info

-When you request a shuttle ticket be sure to include this information:
+When you request a shuttle ticket you may need to include this information:

 - Number of passengers

 - Mobile phone number (that you will use in Turkey)

 - Flight Code

 - Note whether the flight will come from Istanbul or fly directly from a foreign airport (this determines which terminal you will arrive or depart from)

 What kind of critters will we see?